vitay/deeprl/DeepRL.md

 Different classes of deep RL can be identified.
 This document focuses on the following ones:

 1. Value-based algorithms (DQN...) used mostly for discrete problems like video games.
-2. Policy-based algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
+2. Policy-gradient algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
 3. Recurrent attention models (RAM...) for partially observable problems.
 4. Model-based RL to reduce the sample complexity by incorporating a model of the environment.
 5. Application of deep RL to robotics